austin-rb/austin-rb.github.com/_posts/2012-02-06-february-meeting.md

 [7:30-9:30 at Cospace](http://plancast.com/p/9qxv).
 [Charles Lowell](https://twitter.com/cowboyd)
 is gonna ROCK OUR FREAKIN' MINDS WITH HIS CRAZY JENKINS KNOWLEDGE!
 WOOOOOO!

-We're also completely stoked that [The Frontside](http://www.thefrontside.net/)! is sponsoring our February meeting - if your backside is strong but your frontside is weak, call The Frontside today!
+We're also completely stoked that [The Frontside](http://www.thefrontside.net/) is sponsoring our February meeting - if your backside is strong but your frontside is weak, call The Frontside today!

 After the presentation we'll be pairing off to work through a brand new <a href='http://en.wikipedia.org/wiki/Kata_(programming)'>code kata</a>.
 Be sure to bring your laptop!

 As is our way, after the pairing we will head for drinks at [Sherlock's Baker Street Pub](http://maps.google.com/maps/place?q=sherlocks+baker+street+pub&cid=13119996996392273995).

+And straight from the Charles' mouth about his talk:

 > Over ten years after Martin Fowler first coined the term, continuous
 > integration isn't something controversial.
 Like testing, it might not be